Central Information Point

 - strengthening cross-agency information sharing and collaboration and integrated service responses.

-In a survey of CIP requesters, 72 per cent of practitioners responding to the survey said that the CIP changed their risk assessment level, and 100% of respondents said that the CIP report was either useful, significant or essential (2019-20 MARAM annual report).
+In a survey of CIP requesters, 72 per cent of practitioners responding to the survey said that the CIP changed their risk assessment level, and 100 per cent of respondents said that the CIP report was either useful, significant or essential (2019-20 MARAM annual report).
 The CIP also empowers victim survivors to make more informed decisions about their safety.

 The Victorian Family Violence Outcomes Framework was published in Ending Family Violence: Victoria’s Plan for Change, which outlined Victoria’s priorities in preventing and responding to family violence, why they matter, and what constitutes success.
 The Victorian Family Violence Outcomes Framework is a whole of Government framework and is intended to ensure Victorian family violence reform efforts are focused on the actions that make a difference.
 The Victorian Government is progressing development of the framework, including through indicators and measures.
 In time, measurement and monitoring of Victorian family violence outcomes may also support reporting for the National Plan.